vpatelsj/dc-simulator/README.md

 - **Python 3.8+** with venv support
 - **KVM** support (nested virtualization)

-> **Note**: Setup script automatically downloads ~120MB of Ubuntu 22.04 netboot files for PXE boot functionality.
+> **Note**: Setup automatically downloads ~60MB of Ubuntu 20.04 LTS netboot files for PXE boot functionality.
 These files are not included in the repository to keep it lightweight.

 ## ⚡ Quick Start